-Scope of testing is more accurate with small, targeted test cases
+The scope of testing is more accurate with small, targeted test cases

 Small equals for better reusability and easier to extend your arsenal of test cases

 Ideally, test cases should have full access inside an application and test all aspects of it: memory contents, data tables, file contents+system, and all internal program states to determine if the app is behaving as expected.
-For these, smaller test cases work better as they are focused on certain aspect of your application.
-Those smaller test cases are also easier to reuse – directly or with modifications – as there are less dependencies to other resources.
+For these, smaller test cases work better as they are focused on a certain aspect of your application.
+Those smaller test cases are also easier to reuse – directly or with modifications – as there are fewer dependencies to other resources.

 PREPARATIONS FOR SPLITTING TEST CASES TO SMALLER UNITS

 Smaller unit tests can ensure that your app gets thoroughly tested and works as intended.
-Despite you do significant refactoring those smaller test cases are more likely reusable, and are ready for testing.
-Having a high number of test cases also means better coverage as anything can go wrong in large test cases and then rest of the test is not valid anymore.
+Despite you do significant refactoring those smaller test cases are more likely reusable and are ready for testing.
+Having a high number of test cases also means better coverage as anything can go wrong in large test cases and the rest of the test is not valid anymore.
 Here are some preparations to consider:

 Plan – And Split!

 There is no need to overlap or complicate your test cases.
 Before jumping into implementing those, plan your test cases and split them into scenarios.
 Every scenario should be created in a separated test method.
 As far as possible write your test cases in such a way that you test only one thing at a time.
-This will significantly help creating well-targeted, accurate and reusable test cases for your app.
+This will significantly help to create well-targeted, accurate and reusable test cases for your app.

 Get Your Test Cases “Atomic”

 A well-written test case could be described with five characteristics: Accurate, Efficient, Traceable, Repeatable, and Reusable.
-As long as we test only functions or interactions with no side effects, creation of those test cases is really easy.
+As long as we test only functions or interactions with no side effects, the creation of those test cases is really easy.
 Then it can get more challenging when your app has side effects but nevertheless, smaller is always easier to handle, implement, get rid of unused scenarios and is also faster.

 FIRST – Fast, Independent, Repeatable, Small, Transparent

 Your test cases should be very fast to implement and execute.
-All of those should be independent as well and easily to be repeated.
+All of those should be independent as well and easy to be repeated.
 Repeatability also means that your test case should be ready to be executed at any time and doesn’t require any other test case.
-Also, result should be always the same – no matter how many times executed, what are preconditions and so on.
+Also, the result should be always the same – no matter how many times executed, what are preconditions and so on.
 Smaller test case also makes your test more predictable and obvious for what purpose it was created.